 Some norms of international law are indivisible general obligations, owed to the international community 'as a whole'.
-This type of relation marks the passage from the purely bilateral conception of legal international relations, exposed by D. Anzilotti, to the unitary multilateral view, defined by R. Ago.
-From the passive viewpoint, the formal position defined by these norms is that of a subject linked to all the other subjects of international law by unitary interdependent obligations having the same content.
+This type of relation marks the passage from the purely bilateral conception of international legal relations, exposed by D. Anzilotti, to the unitary multilateral view, defined by R. Ago.102 From the passive viewpoint, the formal position established by these norms is that of a subject linked to all the other subjects of international law by unitary interdependent obligations having the same content.
 From the active perspective, the obligation of a subject is matched by the sum of the claims of all the other subjects of international law, but not by their absolute subjective rights.
-Instead, the ensemble of the absolute indivisible obligations erga omnes, having the same content, linking all the subjects to another subject of international law, matches exactly the indivisible subjective right erga omnes of the latter, because the subjective right erga omnes is a bundle of joint claims of the holder
+Instead, the ensemble of the absolute indivisible obligations erga omnes, having the same content, linking all the subjects to another subjects.103 Consequently, the ensemble of the indivisible obligations erga omnes is a bundle of joint claims of the holder vis-à-vis the other subjects.103 Consequently, the ensemble of the indivisible obligations erga omnes is a bundle of joint claims of the holder vis-à-vis the other subjects.103 Consequently, the ensemble of the indivisible obligations erga omnes is a bundle of joint claims of the holder vis-à-vis the other subjects.103 Consequently, the ensemble of the indivisible obligations erga omnes is a bundle of joint claims of the holder vis-à-vis the other subjects.103 Consequently, the ensemble of the indivisible obligations erga omnes, having the same content, linking all the subjects to all the other subjects of international law, corresponds to the ensemble of the indivisible subjective rights erga omnes of the latter.104 l'occasion de la fin des travaux de la CDI sur la responsabilité des États', at 13; F. Lattanzi, Garanzie dei diritti dell'uomo nel diritto internazionale generale, at 87).